PhPhPh123/phphph123/README.md

 ## About me
 -   :video_game: Hello!
-I'am roleplay game-master
+This profile about my hobby - creation and playing tabletop roleplay games as dungeon-master
--   :snake: Interested in **python**
+-   :snake: Interested in **python** and use it in my game-projects
 -   :books: I'm currently studying **data analyze** to get more statistics in games
 -   :new_moon: I want to learn **lua**
--   :hammer: my heart is forever with warhammer40k
+-   :gun: my favorite settings is warhammer40k and S.T.A.L.K.E.R
+-   :eyes: all my games is not commercial.
+It just hobby

 ## Technologies in my game projects
 <img align="left" alt="python" width="40px" src="python_icon.png"/>